Tips on How to Target Your Book's Audience

 Below is an example of how I expanded the opportunity for my book, Job Search 101, which helped people use marketing techniques to find employment.
 Find new sales opportunities by asking yourself—and answering—these questions.

 • Who could use the information in your books?
 The answer to this question defines the obvious segments for anyone seeking employment for the first time, anyone ready for a career change, or anyone looking for new employment after being laid off.
-Describe your primary buyers in terms of age, education, gender.
+Describe your primary buyers in terms of age, education, and gender.
 Then think about what (the form in which your content is delivered), where (retail stores, online), and when they buy.

 • Where do they look for that information?
-The initial answer would probably lead you to selling through bookstores, but unemployed people do not want to spend money if they can get the information for free.
+The initial answer would probably lead you to sell through bookstores, but unemployed people do not want to spend money if they can get the information for free.
 So, instead of waiting for job seekers to go to bookstores, I went to them by making personal presentations at colleges and high schools, and to groups of unemployed people at libraries, churches, state employment departments, employment agencies, outplacement firms, and networking groups.
 In many cases, I had meeting planners buy books for everyone in the audience in advance of my presentations.

 • Who else could use the information in your books?
 Finding new segments in which to sell existing titles may be the most efficient way to increase your sales and revenue.
-I found more prospects in new niches comprised of high-school and college students, people who are over 50 years old, women, and blue-collar workers.
+I found more prospects in new niches comprised of high school and college students, people who are over 50 years old, women, and blue-collar workers.

-• Who could use your content in generally over-looked segments?
+• Who could use your content in generally overlooked segments?
 Prisoners must be trained to find jobs before they are released.
 The same concept applies to military personnel before they are discharged.
 People in both segments need job-search information, perhaps explained in a different way.
 This opens the door to an opportunity for niche-specific content.

 • Where do they look for that information?
 Prisoners go to their prison library or search online for career information.
 Military exchanges sell books for people in the armed services who are about to re-enter civilian life, and for their spouses who change jobs as they move with the transferred service person.